-- Get involved with the Student Association (SASSE); it can enrich your student life and help you get to know your new home. - Start your search for housing early! - Bring clothing appropriate for the climate, for instance a warm jacket and boots suitable for winter. - Be sure to get a Swedish personal identity number. - Always carry your ID card when you leave your home, even when you go to school. - Be sure to have valid insurance. - Always keep your personal information, such as banking codes, personal number and passwords, to yourself. - Be smart when you are out at night.
+- Get involved with the Student Association (SASSE); it can enrich your student life and help you to get to know your new home. - Start your search for housing early! - Bring clothing appropriate for the climate, for instance a warm jacket and boots suitable for winter. - Be sure to get a Swedish personal identity number. - Always carry your Swedish ID card with you when you leave your home, even when you go to school. - Be sure to have validinsurance. - Always keep your personal information, such as banking codes, personal number and passwords, to yourself. - Be smart when you are out at night.
 If ANY-THING happens, always contact the police! - Pay the fares on the public transportation system (subway, trains etc.).
-It may be tempting to faredodge, but this is a crime and you will be held responsible if caught. - You must be at least 20 years old to buy alcoholic drinks at Systembolaget.
-Drinking alcohol in public places is forbidden. - During the week it is considered disturbing to your neighbors if you are noisy in your home after 10 pm.
-So be respectful and turn your music down and, if you have company, lower your voices. - Do not be afraid to ask for help when needed; Swedes are generally happy to help. - Always keep in mind that you represent SSE wherever you are!
+It may be tempting to fare-dodge, but this is a crime and you will be fined heavily if caught. - Drinking alcohol in public places is forbidden. - Respect quiet hours between 10 pm to 7 am.
+Turn your music down after hours, and if you have company, lower your voices. - Do not be afraid to ask for help when needed; Swedes are generally happy to help. - Always keep in mind that you represent SSE wherever you are!